cta-observatory/ctapipe/docs/getting_started/index.rst

 However, for things like adding new submodules or new entry points, rerunning the above step might still be needed.

-ctapipe supports adding so-called event sources and reconstructors through plugins.
+ctapipe supports adding new ``EventSource`` and ``Reconstructor`` implementations through plugins.
 In order for the respective tests to pass you have to install the test plugin via

 .. code-block:: console